AnarvaKamdar1/SciVerify-Scientific-Claim-Verification-using-RAG/README.md

 The verifier receives the full abstract, rather than only the annotated evidence sentences.
 Thus, the model learns to determine whether the document as a whole supports, contradicts, or does not provide sufficient evidence for the claim.

-This is an intentional document-level formulation; passage-level evidence attribution is left as a potential future extension.
+This is an intentional document-level formulation.
+Passage-level evidence attribution is left as a potential future extension.

 4. LLM Inference